top of page

 Publicly available information about dedicated Long COVID clinics in Canada retrieved by LCW is listed below by province/territory; there is one national service by Lifemark.
 Updated or new information can be sent to info@longcovidweb.ca.
 This list provides limited information about general clinics or services, such as rehabilitation centres, family practices or neurology clinics, which also provide care for Long COVID patients.
 Local healthcare professionals may have more current/accurate information about local/regional services and care.
 Referral forms to take to your doctor or nurse practitioner are included where available.
 For items listed as private pay clinics, please be sure to ask in advance if they accept insurance coverage.

-As of April 2024, no information was found regarding available LC clinics in the Territories, Saskatchewan, Manitoba or Atlantic provinces.
+As of November 2024, no information was found regarding available LC clinics in the Territories, Saskatchewan, Manitoba or Atlantic provinces, other than in Newfoundland

 British Columbia (as at March2024)